 "To me, both Los Angeles and New York are just too big for my taste," Chip replied.
 "I do have a condo that I own that's located in a secure building out in Los Angeles.
 I use it when I'm out there working on a project."

 "So Dallas is your permanent home now?"

-"Yes, it is," Jordan responded, smiling.
+"Yes, it is," Chip responded, smiling.
 "I'm originally from the Little Rock area of Central Arkansas, but I've claimed Dallas and Texas as my home."

-"When I was younger and just starting out on Dallas, I always thought I was different and that it was just a phase or something that I was going through," Jordan said.
+"When I was younger and just starting out on Dallas, I always thought I was different and that it was just a phase or something that I was going through," Chip said.

 "Did being a public figure and in the press constantly cause you problems?"